-The open land surrounding the village is owned and managed by three organisations, the National Trust, Forestry England and the Wotton Estate.
-A byway opposite the Plough Inn and Shop leads up to the sports pavilion and beyond to the top of Leith Hill with its tower and servery.
-There are large car-parks located on Abinger Road and Leith Hill Road around the hill with paths signposted to the tower.
+byway opposite the Plough Inn and Shop leads up to the sports pavilion and beyond to the top of Leith Hill with its tower and servery.
+There are large car-parks around the hill in Abinger Road and Leith Hill Road with paths signposted up to the tower.

-At the western end of the village are Christchurch, the John Venus hall and the Memorial Ground including a children's playground, with extensive views across the Sussex Weald to the South Downs National Park.
-The eastern end of the village has views looking north to the North Downs ridge and contains the site of the registered ancient monument Anstiebury Camp Hillfort.
+The western end of the village has Christ Church, the John Venus Hall and the Memorial Ground with a children's playground and has southerly views across the Sussex Weald to the South Downs National Park.
+The eastern end has northerly views to the North Downs ridge and contains the site of the registered ancient monument Anstiebury Camp Hillfort.
 Half a mile down Anstie Lane the route of the roman road Stane Street crosses near Bearehurst.

 To contact the webmaster or to have your details on the village email list please email.